vitay/deeprl/document.md

 1. **Off-policy** learning: it allows to learn from transitions stored in a replay buffer (i.e. generated with an older policy).
 As NN need many iterations to converge, it is important to be able to re-use old transitions for its training, instead of constantly sampling new ones (sample complexity).
 Multiple parallel actors as in A3C allow to mitigate this problem, but it is still too complex.

-2. **Multi-step returns**: the two extremes of RL are TD (using a single "real" reward for the update, the rest is estimated) amd Monte-Carlo (use only "real" rewards, no estimation).
-TD has a smaller variance, but a high bias (errors in estimates propagate to all other values), while MC has a small bias but a high variance (learns from many real rewrads, but the returns may vary a lot between two almost identical episodes).
+2. **Multi-step returns**: the two extremes of RL are TD (using a single "real" reward for the update, the rest is estimated) and Monte-Carlo (use only "real" rewards, no estimation).
+TD has a smaller variance, but a high bias (errors in estimates propagate to all other values), while MC has a small bias but a high variance (learns from many real rewards, but the returns may vary a lot between two almost identical episodes).
 Eligibility traces and n-step returns (used in A3C) are the most common trade-off between TD and MC.

 The **Retrace** algorithm [@Munos2016] is designed to exhibit both properties when learning Q-values.
 It can therefore be used to train the critic (instead of classical Q-learning) and provide the actor with safe, efficient and low-variance values.